2 Timothy 4: Paul's Pep Talk

 We’re also directed to “fulfill your ministry.”
 Do you and I really grasp the fact that God has plans for us as individuals, which He prepared in advance (Ephesians 2:8-10; Psalm 139:13-16; 1 Corinthians 12:4-11,27-31)? …that we’re not just nameless nobodies who blend into the woodwork?
 You and I have been called by name—hand-selected by God to “serve the purpose of God in [our] own generation” (Acts 13:36).
 We might pine about how hard it is to live and function as ambassadors of Jesus in this world.
 Why couldn’t we have lived in an easier time than this?
 But do we fully realize that God appointed you and me to carry on His mission here and now?
 He has handed off the torch to us.
 “The God who made the world and all things in it, since He is Lord of heaven and earth…made from one man every nation of mankind to live on all the face of the earth, having determined their appointed times and the boundaries of their habitation…” (Acts 17:24-26).
 We are not here by accident.
 We are here by God’s choosing.
 When we get discouraged by the swill of politics and the wickedness rooted in the hearts of man and the culture-at-large who “calls evil good, and good evil; who substitutes darkness for light and light for darkness; who substitutes bitter for sweet and sweet for bitter…who are wise in their own eyes and clever in their own sight” (Isaiah 5:20), let’s remember our Shepherd’s tender encouragement: “You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world.
 They are from the world; therefore they speak as from the world, and the world listens to them” (1 John 4:4-5).

 Like Paul, let’s stay the course.
 Finish the race.
 Fight the good fight.
 Keep the faith.
 We’re not doing this on our own.
 Jesus has not left us as orphans.
 The Spirit of God is living within us.
 If He calls us to it, He also equips us to do it (2 Corinthians 3:4-6).
 When we’re tempted to give in, give up, run, roll over and play dead, let’s remember Peter’s words when Jesus asked him if he was going to walk away, too: “Lord, to whom shall we go?
 You have the words of eternal life.”
 (John 6:68) Where else, indeed?
-What can this world offer than even remotely compares to the Way, the Truth, and the Life?
+What can this world offer that even remotely compares to the Way, the Truth, and the Life?

 Paul—who had himself endured so much intense pain and suffering (2 Corinthians 11:23-29) in his efforts to lovingly and tenaciously reach the world with God’s truth—encourages us with the final strokes of his pen to have peace in the eye of the storm.
 “The Lord stood with me and strengthened me…and will bring me [and you] safely into His heavenly kingdom…There is laid up for me the crown of righteousness, which the Lord, the righteous Judge will award me on that day; and not only to me, but also to all who have loved His appearing.”
 As Paul’s life was being “poured out…and the time of [his] departure [had] come,” he finished well.
 Like a father who has a great love for his children after him, he left us God-breathed encouragement for our own dark and difficult day.